snide/snide/README.md

 ### Hello, I'm Dave 👋

 Hello random visitor.
 My name is Dave Snider.
 I've been working with computers in some form or another since the early 90s when I hacked away on an old IBM PS2 and a pre-www Prodigy account.
 Since then I've mostly fiddled around on the Internet building websites for myself, CNET, or CBS.
-The last four years I've called [@elastic][0] home, maintaining [@elastic/eui][1] and building a Product Design organization filled with some fantastic people.
+The last four years I've called [@elastic][0] home, founding [@elastic/eui][1] and building a UX organization filled with some fantastic people.

 I enjoy designing through code and these days start most projects with a commit rather than a mock.
 I love open source, and tend to contribute or sponsor anything I personally use.
 My daily tools are:

-- Arch with i3 is my desktop
+- [Arch Linux][15] with [i3 window manager][14] is my desktop
 - [Neovim][9] is my editor
 - [Fish][10] is shell
 - [Alacritty][11] for a terminal